robins/gcc_compile/readme.md

 Sample Log - Rebuild worked, but took hours
 -------------------------------------------
+Log from a run, where git updates were found, but the `gcc` compilation took hours.
 ```
 gcs2215 20250120_1100 - git checkout successful.
 gcs2215 20250120_1100 - git pull successful.